lizhichao/one/README.md

     - Database connection: synchronous, asynchronous, blocking, disconnection and reconnection are all supported
     - sql template: automatically generate template id, you can understand what types of sql the project has, and the proportion of the number of calls, and provide data support for later data optimization.
     - Statement reuse: Provide SQL execution performance
+    - The model supports dynamic sub-database sub-table and massive data
 - rpc
     - Can automatically generate remote method mapping, support ide prompt
     - Direct call mapping method == call remote method, support chain call